birdybro/MkDocs_MiSTer_old/docs/basics/video.md

 ### vsync_adjust

 Another important option is `vsync_adjust`.
 Most modern displays work fine at 60hz, but some games run at 60.6 hz (like Donkey Kong for the arcades) which is a "non-standard refresh rate".
 Therefore, MiSTer has what is called a "framebuffer".
 The game is still running at 60.6hz but the frames are sent at 60hz.
 So occasionally there is a little "stutter" on the screen to make up for the frames going too fast and being adjusted.
-To use a framebuffer adds lag, on the MiSTer it is typically about 2-3 frames of lag if you use the most compatible 60hz only option. here's a list of the options and what they do.
+To use a framebuffer adds a minimal amount of lag.
+Here's a list of the options and what they do.

 ```ini
 vsync_adjust=0